Reclaiming Your Sexuality After Trauma

 About Sexual Assault Awareness Month

-Mariah previously served as a Communications Designer for Healthy Teen Network.
-With the bulk of her experience working in social services and at affordable housing organizations—she has a passion for diving deeper into (and helping bridge the gap between) healthcare and housing.
+Mariah brings an artistic lens to nonprofit communications in her role as Digital Content Creator.
+With the bulk of her experience working in social services and at affordable housing organizations—she has a passion for diving deeper into (and helping bridge the gap between) health care and housing.
+In her free time, Mariah can be found tending to her growing jungle of houseplants, making collage and textile art, reading Mary Oliver poems in nature, and experimenting with new vegetarian recipes.
+Read more about Mariah.